Michigan Animal Neglect and Abuse Penalties

 New Michigan Penalties For Animal Neglect

-In November, 2013, the Michigan Senate unanimously moved to toughen penalties for individuals who kill or torture animals and extend current rules against neglect or cruelty to breeders and pet shops.
+In November 2013, the Michigan Senate unanimously moved to toughen penalties for individuals who kill or torture animals and extend current rules against neglect or cruelty to breeders and pet shops.
 The move to toughen animal protection laws is a part of a greater movement to charge and punish individuals accused of animal abuse and neglect.
 Anyone facing felony or misdemeanor charges involving the mistreatment of animals will want to familiarize themselves with the penalties for animal neglect and abuse.

 Senate Bills 285 and 286 would create three degrees of punishment for people who knowingly kill, mutilate or disfigure an animal.

-- 3rd degree offenses would be punishable by up to 4 years in prison, along with a fine of up to $5,000, up to 5 years of probation, and up to 500 hours of community service.
+- 3rd-degree offenses would be punishable by up to 4 years in prison, along with a fine of up to $5,000, up to 5 years of probation, and up to 500 hours of community service.

 Jill Fritz, the Michigan Director of the Humane Society of the United States, testified in support of these bills, points to research showing a link between animal abuse and other types of criminal behavior.
 She is quoted as saying, “Increasing these penalties will help address the clear danger that animal abusers pose to society at large.”

 The new legislation would also penalize breeders and pet shops for neglect or cruelty by increasing the maximum penalty of 4 years in prison allowed under current law.
 Charges against breeders and pet shops may be charged with conspiracy charges, in addition to animal protection charges, becuase it will be alleged that all of the employees were assisting one another in the crime.